KrokodileDandy/MoDySy-Quarantine/CONTRIBUTING.md

 * fdaf

 ### Documentation isn't optional
 It’s not!
 Patches without documentation will be returned to sender.
-By “documentation” I mean:

-Patches ohne Dokumentation werden nicht gemerged.
-Sonst haben wir zum Schluss einen haufen Arbeit und erschweren uns gegenseitig den Entwicklungsprozess.

-### Wie sieht eine gute Merge Request aus?
-* __Klarer und beschreibender Titel__ um das zu implementierende Feature zu identifizieren
-* __Beschreibung, welche Änderungen vorgenommen wurden__
-* Die __Dokumentation wurde aktualisiert__
+Otherwise we'll have a lot of work later on and complicate the development process for each other.

+## Full Example
-### Praxis-Beispiel
+### Preparing your project
-#### Projekt kopieren
-1. Projekt kopieren: `git clone ssh://git@git.mtv.tu-berlin.de:2222/modysy-2020sose/quarantine.git`
+1. Clone project: `git clone ssh://git@git.mtv.tu-berlin.de:2222/modysy-2020sose/quarantine.git`
-2. Projektordner aufrufen
+2. Navigate to the project folder
-3. Branch erstellen: `git branch <branch-name>`
+3. Create a branch: `git branch <branch-name>`
-4. Zum Branch wechseln: `git checkout <branch-name>`
+4. Change to this branch: `git checkout <branch-name>`

-#### Änderungen vornehmen
+### Making your changes
-1. Geänderte Dateien stagen: `git add <datei-name>`
+1. Stage your changed files for commit: `git add <datei-name>`
-2. Geänderte Dateien commiten: `git commit -m "Ausführliche Beschreibung der vorgenommenen Änderungen."`
+2. Make your commit: `git commit -m "Ausführliche Beschreibung der vorgenommenen Änderungen."`
-3. Änderungen auf den Branch hochladen: `git push`
+3. Upload your commit with all the changes: `git push`

-#### Merge Request erstellen
-1. Auf GitLab neue Merge Request erstellen
+### Merge Request erstellen
-2. Markanten Titel eintragen
-3. Beschreibung hinzufügen
-  * Welche Änderungen wurden vorgenommen? / Was sind die neuen Funktionalitäten?
+1. Click 'Create merge request' on GitLab
+2. Chose a descriptive title
+3. In the description field
+  * Write down the issue number (if issue exists) or describe issue
+  * Describe your fix/new code
+    * Which changes have been made?
+    * What are new functionalities?
-  * Wenn damit ein Issue abgeschlossen werden soll: `Closes #<Issue-Nummer>`
+  * If the issue should be closed automatically: `Closes #<Issue-Nummer>`